JoelLucaAdams/RedditBot/README.md

 Before using the bot you must create a `.env` file which includes the line `DISCORD_TOKEN=` followed by a discord token.

+You will also require `ffmpeg` on your system.
+For Debian users, you can run `sudo apt update && sudo apt install -y ffmpeg`

+More information on ffmpeg can be found here https://www.ffmpeg.org/.

 ## Usage

 Users can query the bot using the slash commands: